sean00002/QBiC-SELEX/README.md

 -o results.csv
 ```
 ## Input Formats

 Users can provide variants in two ways:

 ### Option 1: Variant Coordinates
-Provide chromosome, position, and alleles - sequences will be extracted automatically (genome file is needed in the `genome/` directory):
+Provide chromosome, position, and alleles - context sequences will be extracted automatically (genome file is needed in the `genome/` directory in this case):

 ```csv
 chrom,pos,ref,alt